IgniteUI/igniteui-angular-samples/live-editing/README.md

 # Live Editing Documentation

-This feature helps us provide each sample as a separate application to external consumers.
+This feature helps us to provide each sample as a separate application to external consumers.

 ## Configurations